Henryk Sadura/Tetra Images/Getty images

 Are you interested in solar?

 Wisconsin residents stand to benefit in big ways from installing solar panels, but there’s a lot to consider.
-If you’re interested but unsure where to start, fill out this form or call our solar experts at the number on your screen to connect with one of our experts today.
+If you’re interested but unsure where to start, call the number on your screen to connect with one of our solar experts today.

 Solar energy in Wisconsin may help lower your electric bills

-After choosing the best solar panels for your home, you can save thousands on electricity bills.
-For example, if you install an 8 kW solar system in Wisconsin priced at $4.02 per watt, the total cost after applying the federal solar tax credit is $22,512.
-Based on Wisconsin’s average monthly electric bill of $111.85 per month, the solar system will take about 17 years to pay for itself.
-Over 25 years, you could save more than $10,000 on energy bills.
+You can save thousands on electricity bills by switching to solar panels for your home.
+For example, if you install a 6 kW solar system in Wisconsin priced at $3.88 per watt, the total cost after applying the federal solar tax credit is $16,296.
+Based on Wisconsin’s average monthly electric bill of $112.75, the solar system will take about 12 years to pay for itself.
+Over the lifespan of your solar system — typically 25–30 years — you could save thousands on energy bills.

-A major benefit of solar power is energy independence, meaning you aren’t dependent on the traditional electricity grid to power your home.
-Powering your home with solar means you are less vulnerable to price hikes during periods of high demand, saving you money.
+A major benefit of solar power is energy independence, meaning you won’t only rely on the traditional electricity grid to power your home.
+Powering your home with solar helps you become less vulnerable to price hikes during periods of high demand.

 If energy independence is important to you, consider adding a solar battery to your system.
-Solar batteries store excess energy generated for later use and can help you maintain power to essentials during a blackout.
-Having a battery can prove quite handy during a Wisconsin winter storm.
+Solar batteries store excess energy for later use and can help you maintain power during a blackout.
+Having a battery or solar generator can prove handy during a Wisconsin winter storm.

 Wisconsin’s net metering program can further reduce your electricity cost by allowing you to sell excess energy back to your utility for energy bill credits.